NaumenkoYuliia/react-gallery/README.md

 # React Gallery

-Elegant gallery React Component with swipe.
+Elegant gallery with swipe.

+WORK IN PROGRESS many changes will be made to core function.

 Check it out
 [ferndopolis.github.io/react-gallery](http://ferndopolis.github.io/react-gallery/)